-What can you expect from a roof certification?
+What can you expect from a roof inspection?

 After a careful examination, the roof inspector will give you information about the following: